About the Manuscript Collection

 - Photographs - The photograph collection is interspersed throughout the manuscript collections to keep them within the context of the collections with which they arrived.
 These photographs are of varying topics which document the lives or themes of the individual collector or collections.
 One collection of special interest is the John R. Schorb Papers with photographs ranging from the 1840s to the early 1900s.

 - Memorabilia - Like the Photographs, memorabilia is not separated to form its own collection to keep it within the context of the collection with which it arrived.
 The memorabilia includes many types of objects and relics ranging from a large cardboard cutout of James Dean in the Blair Beasley Papers to several 4,000 year old Cuneiform Clay Tablet.

 The Archives collects a wide variety of source material useful for research and consultation, including correspondence (family, personal and business), diaries, journals, reminiscences, speeches, photographs, scrapbooks, tape recordings, films, memorabilia, and records of clubs and organizations.

 Who May Use the Collection

 Scholars, students, members of the community, or the general public may use archival collections provided they adhere to the regulations of the Archives.
 These regulations have been formulated to provide for the security and permanent preservation of deposited records and to facilitate the use of collections.
 Conditions restricting the use of collections may be imposed by the donor.
 As a security measure, a Winthrop University identification card or a scheduled appointment will be required to access the Archives collection.
-Researchers must call write or email before coming to the library so that we may better serve you.
+Researchers must call, write, or email before arriving at the Archives so that we may better serve you.